 Youth ministry is too short a run to be offended.
 Don’t hold on too tight to the things that don’t matter.
 Let’s be offended at the things that do matter:

-- Jesus was offended that people were selling and not praying
+- Jesus was offended that people were selling and not praying in the temple

 - Jesus was offended that needs were going unmet.